GNP - Gerontological Nurse Practitioner Jobs

 What Are the CEU Requirements As A GNP?

 Each of the 50 states has specific continuing education requirements to maintain RN licensing.
-The list is available at NURSE.com .
+The list is available in our continuing educaiton guide.
 To renew a GNP certification, nurses must provide evidence of completed continuing education for professional development from ANCC-approved institutions.
 To keep up with constantly changing federal, state, and local regulatory requirements, most employers offer periodic staff education.
 The current preference is onsite or online training.